alexrosa/flask-app/README.md

 The backend solution was developed using Python 3 and Flask and I picked it because Python and Flask is very light and fit very well with this task.

 # Installing Python on OSX:
-Please, first of all check if Python is installed in your system:
+Please, first of all, check if Python is installed in your system:

 $ which python